shreyaganguly04/WEB-SCRAPPER/README.md

 My project works as follows :

 - Obtain the data(link) from which I want to extract data.
-- Made a HTTP request to the webpage associated with my link which returned a response object with all the requested data.
+- Made a HTTP request (using 'requests' library) to the webpage associated with my link which returned a response object with all the requested data.
-- Parsed the HTML content of the response object.
+- Parsed the HTML content of the response object using Beauriful Soup.
 - Inspected the web page associated with my link to decide what to extract and wrote code for the same.
 - Got the values for all the products and stored them into Lists.
 - Created a Dataframe using all those lists using Pandas.